International Epidemiological Association: Affiliations with international organizations

 The association has a long tradition of collaboration with other organizations, particularly with the WHO and the Council for International Organizations of Medical Sciences (CIOMS) and International Clinical Epidemiologic Network (INCLEN) Inclen.

 The IEA became affiliated with the CIOMS in 1955 and was represented on its executive committee.
 This affiliation led the association to the participation in preparing the international ethical guidelines for epidemiological studies, recognized by WHO as a key reference.

 In 1966 the association was recognized by the WHO as a Non-Governmental Organization.
 In addition to representation at the World Health Assembly and regional committees, this affiliation contributed to excellent working relationships with WHO in the planning and execution of educational programmes of the IEA and in the production of the "Guide to Teaching Epidemiology".

 The IEA is also an active member of the Countdown initiative, and provides oversight on data quality, analyses and interpretation.
 The Countdown to 2015: Maternal, Newborn and Child Health is a global initiative that includes academics and representatives of multilateral and bilateral agencies, professional organizations and civil society who share the common goal of increasing accountability for progress towards the Millennium Development Goals for improving the health of mothers and children.

-The membership
+Membership

 In the earlier years of the IEA, British and North American members were in the majority, mainly because the association had its origins in the UK and US.
 The council of the association has always been very conscious of this tendency and made active efforts to broaden the representativeness of the association by encouraging members to nominate epidemiologists from other countries.
 Nowadays, membership is growing in the association, with over 2,000 current members from around the world.
 Current membership categories include: